webexone/digital/_pages/Lab7_Email_Advanced.md

 - Publish your workflow by clicking **SAVE** and **MAKE LIVE**.

-- Go to your personal email account or ask the proctor to send 2 emails **with and without** the "Cisco Live" subject.
+- Go to your personal email account or ask the proctor to send 2 emails **with and without** the "Webex One" subject.

 - Go to the agent desktop [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com){:target="\_blank"}.
 Sign in as the agent in "Team1_0XX" and make the agent **Available**.
 You should get only 1 email without the "Webex One" subject.